Emily Orley

 Profile

-Emily Orley is a London-based artist, researcher and educator, whose work includes performance, scenography, installation, video and hybrid modes of writing.
+Emily Orley (PhD, PGCHE) is a London-based artist, researcher and educator, whose work includes performance, scenography, installation, video and hybrid modes of writing.
 She is interested in exploring ideas to do with memory, maintenance and enchantment, as well as the un-fixing of time, heritage and place.
 Always open to new forms of experimentation, she is endlessly inspired by lively discussions, new encounters, and unlikely assemblages.
 She is a firm believer in breaking down the false binaries that separate practice and theory, making and thinking and writing about making.

 Previous experience